Picking Up and Returning Your Rental Car

 This is also a good time to quiz the rental agent on a few things, including:

-• location of insurance "green card" and other paperwork
+- location of proof-of-insurance "green card" and other paperwork

 Before leaving, get instructions for driving to your next stop (or at least to the expressway).
 Then drive around the parking lot for a few minutes to test rearview mirrors, the gearshift and clutch, and the lights and signals.

 When you drop off the car, walk around the car again with the attendant to be sure there are no new problems.
 Some drivers take pictures of the returned vehicle as proof of its condition.
 Otherwise, unexpected charges might show up on your credit-card statement.
 These are easier to dispute when the information is documented.
 Ask for a copy of the final condition report and keep it until you've seen your credit-card statement.
 On that same note, try to avoid dropping off your car after hours (at a drop box); it's best to finalize the rental and receive the paperwork in person.
 If you are bringing the car back with a full tank, keep your fuel receipt from the final fill-up.

 Updated for 2013.
 For lots more tips, check out our best-selling Europe Through the Back Door travel skills guidebook.